 October 3, 2018

-Francie Schnipke Richards (Chicago-Northwest Indiana ’09) grew up as a Mexican-American girl in a “small, homogenous, Caucasian, German Catholic” town in Ohio, where her mother says she was “born with her bags packed.”
+Francie Schnipke Richards (Greater Chicago-Northwest Indiana ’09) grew up as a Mexican-American girl in a “small, homogenous, Caucasian, German Catholic” town in Ohio, where her mother says she was “born with her bags packed.”
 She was set on leaving Ohio and going to college as soon as possible, but her path there wasn’t easy.
 Bullying caused her to drop out of high school her senior year without a plan for achieving a diploma.
 Through sheer chance, the first online high school in Ohio opened that same month, and Francie was able to graduate Valedictorian from the Virtual Community School of Ohio.
 Through this new education innovation, Francie became a first generation college graduate of Eastern Michigan University.

 Although her interest in educational equity stemmed from her experiences growing up, it solidified in college when she served as a social worker for teen moms.
 “I was frustrated by the various ways that systems had broken down…what led to the situation I was in, trying to help a 14 year-old-girl with her second child finish high school and find an apartment?”
 This frustration led her to get her graduate degree in Social and Economic Development from Washington University in St. Louis so she could focus on public policy and poverty prevention.